fwcd/curry-lsp/README.md

 # curry-lsp

-Language Server Protocol framework for Curry.
+A framework for writing language servers and clients in Curry.